 Mr. Aguirre was the Senior Vice President and Chief Operating Officer of the Company from March 2015 until his resignation as of March 15, 2017.
-Mr. Aguirre continues as a Vice President of SM Investments Corporation ("SMIC").
-He has worked in various management positions over a 16-year career that included local and international experience in strategic planning, operations and business development.
+Mr. Aguirre continues as a Vice President of SM Investments Corporation ("SMIC") and Chief Financial Officer of APC Group Inc. He has worked in various management positions over a 16-year career that included local and international experience in strategic planning, operations and business development.
 His last stint prior to joining SMIC was as a Director for CEMEX Asia Pte.
 Ltd..
 Mr. Aguirre holds a Bachelor of Science degree in Industrial Engineering from the University of the Philippines and a Master's degree in Business Management from the Asian Institute of Management.